CONEJO OPEN SPACE CONSERVATION AGENCY

 During Red Flag Warnings please adhere to the following guidelines:

 Although we always want people to enjoy Conejo Open Space it may become necessary to close the Open Space.
 Some of the reasons CRPD or COSCA may recommend closing the open space or park sites for fire danger include:

 Trail Maps and Descriptions

 Click here for a map that shows principal trails in Thousand Oaks.
 Click here for a map that shows primary and neighborhood trail access points throughout Thousand Oaks.
-All primary trail access point have dedicated parking areas.
+All primary trail access points have dedicated parking areas.

 Click here for descriptions and maps of trails in COSCA open space.

 For map brochures of the Los Robles Trail, Lang Ranch/Woodridge trails, and trails in Wildwood Park, please contact COSCA or CRPD staff:

 2100 Thousand Oaks Boulevard